-The Chief Judge for a national meet who is not currently serving on the Era Fashion Committee is automatically a non-voting member of the Era Fashion Committee until the conclusion of the national meet.
+The Chief Judge for a national meet is automatically a non-voting member of the Era Fashion Committee until the conclusion of the national meet.
 This term shall expire and no reappointment can be made.
 The Chief Judge may attend all Era Fashion Committee meetings at their own expense.